kamioftea/kamioftea.github.io/posts/react-redux-rxjs.md

         </div>
 );

-So so the instructions to update the state are now bening sent to the store.
-To have that update the state, the reducer needs to be updated to make a change to its part of the state when that action is received. export function countReducer(state = 0, action) {
+// so the instructions to update the state are now bening sent to the store.
+To have that
+// update the state, the reducer needs to be updated to make a change to its part of the
+// state when that action is received. export function countReducer(state = 0, action) {
     switch (action.type) {
         case INCREMENT_COUNT: